This post may contain affiliate links. Please read our disclosure policy.

 Step 2: Toast your bread and let cool slightly before spreading with mayonnaise.

-Step 3: Core & thickly slice your tomato.
+Step 3: Core and thickly slice your tomato.

 Step 4: Assemble your sandwich, cut in half and enjoy immediately.